by Ellen Blake

 For maximum safety in the bathroom, guidelines from SeniorSafetyAdvice.com say that you should have one or two grab bars by the toilet.
-Additionally, up to three grab bars in the shower and/or bathtub is ideal, plus anywhere else in the bathroom where you think someone might need help to balance or stand up.
+Additionally, up to three grab bars in the shower and/or bathtub are ideal, plus anywhere else in the bathroom where you think someone might need help to balance or stand up.

 Good question.
 The answer is probably yes since you can paint any bathroom fixture, but it’s likely more involved than you think.
-Here are step by step instructions on how to paint a faucet which might be helpful.
+Here are step-by-step instructions on how to paint a faucet which might be helpful.

 Have other questions you would like addressed?
 Please let us know in the comment section below!